soojeong-park-ca/SoojeongPark/README.md

 - 💬 Ask me anything related to South Korea, my home country
 - ⚡️ Fun Fact: I used to teach elementary school students in South Korea and in California

-Currently, I like to build websites and apps with :
+Currently, I like to build websites and apps with:

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,git)](https://skillicons.dev)